mark-watson/Java-AI-Book/manuscript/nlp.md

 ## Tokenizing, Stemming, and Part of Speech Tagging Text  {#tokenizing-and-tagging}

 Tokenizing text is the process of splitting a string containing text into individual tokens.
 Stemming is the reduction of words to abbreviated word roots that allow for easy comparison for equality of similar words.
 Tagging is identifying what part of speech each word is in input text.
-Tagging is complicated by many words having different parts of speech depending on context (examples: “*bank* the airplane,” “the river *bank*,” etc.) You can find the code in this section in the code ZIP file for this book in the files src/com/knowledgebooks/nlp/fasttag/FastTag.java and src/com/knowledgebooks/nlp/util/Tokenizer.java.
+Tagging is complicated by many words having different parts of speech depending on context (examples: “*bank* the airplane,” “the river *bank*,” etc.) You can find the code in this section in the
+GitHub repository in the files **src/com/knowledgebooks/nlp/fasttag/FastTag.java** and **src/com/knowledgebooks/nlp/util/Tokenizer.java**.
 The required data files are in the directory test\_data in the files lexicon.txt (for processing English text) and lexicon\_medpost.txt (for processing medical text).

 We will also look at a public domain word stemmer that I frequently use in this section.

 Before we can process any text we need to break text into individual tokens.
 Tokens can be words, numbers and punctuation symbols.
 The class **Tokenizer** has two static methods, both take an input string to tokenize and return a list of token strings.
-The second method has an extra argument to specify the maximum number of tokens that you want
+The second method has an extra argument to specify the maximum number of tokens that you want returned:
-returned:

 {lang="java",linenos=off}
 ~~~~~~~~